 - Place a heatproof bowl over a pot of simmering water.

-- Add chocolate, coffee and brandy if using.
+- Add chocolate, coffee, and 1/4 cup brandy if using.

 - Heat chocolate in the double boiler until mostly melted.
 Take the bowl off the heat and give the mixture a whisk.
 Set aside to cool.

 - In a stand mixer fitted with a paddle attachment add 8 egg yolks (set egg whites aside) and ½ cup sugar.
 Whip on high for about 4 minutes or until a light lemon color.